geekzzz/win_openvdb/README.md

 ```
 Notice that the git clone source repositories are kept separate from the build pre-requisites.
 At this point, the \build folder should contain unpacked installations of the existing libraries shown above.
 The \source folder should contain a git clone of these forked repositories.
+Using git clone command.

 *NOTE* Only the base path \codes can be renamed or relocated.
 All the paths inside, includig \build and \source, and their sub-folders must follow the above structure.
 The names \build and \source must not be changed.

-2) Install and start CMake-gui, version 2.8.12 or later
+2) Install and start CMake-gui, version 2.8.12 or later   https://cmake.org/download/
 ----------------------------------------

 3) ZLib - CMake and Build